-- a.
-The Permittee shall perform inspections as follows to confirm compliance with the requirements of Condition 7.4.6(a) [Sections 39.5(7)(a) and (d) of the Act]. - i.
+a.
+The Permittee shall perform inspections of the affected processes on at least a weekly basis, including associated control measures, while the affected processes are in use, as follows to confirm compliance with the requirements of Condition 7.4.6(a).
+[Sections 39.5(7) (a) and (d) of the Act]

+- i.
 Affected processes other than loadout operations shall be inspected on at least a monthly basis. - ii.
 Affected loadout operations shall be inspected on at least a weekly basis. - iii.
 If an affected process is not in operation during an inspection, this shall be noted in the inspection record. - iv.
-The records required by Condition 7.4.9(d) for these inspections shall be signed off by supervisory or management personnel. - As part of the inspections of Condition 7.4.8(a), the Permittee shall perform observations of the affected processes for visible emissions in accordance with 35 IAC 212.107 to demonstrate compliance with the requirements of Condition 7.4.4(b), unless the Permittee elects to perform Reference Method 9 observations in accordance with Condition 7.4.7(a).
-These observations may be scheduled so that only a number of affected processes are reviewed during each inspection, provided, however, that all affected processes that are in routine service shall be observed at least once during each calendar year in which it is operating other than loadout operations which shall each be observed at least once during each calendar quarter in which it is operating [Sections 39.5(7)(b) and (d) of the Act].

-shall take corrective action within 2 hours to return the status of the process to no visible emission or shall conduct observations of opacity by Reference Method 9 within one week in accordance with Condition 7.4.7(a).
-If the Permittee performs Reference Method 9 observations under this Condition 7.4.8(b), such observations are not subject to the notice requirements of Condition 7.4.7(a)(iii) through (v) [Sections 39.5(7)(b) and (d) of the Act].
+The records required by Condition 7.4.9(d) for these inspections shall be performed by signed off by supervisory or management personnel who are not directly involved in the day-to day operation. - b.
+As part of the affected processes.
+[Sections 39.5(7)(a) and (d) of the Act]

+- The inspections of Condition 7.4.8(a), the Permittee shall perform detailed inspections of the dust collection equipment for observations of the affected processes for visible emissions in accordance with 35 IAC 212.107 to demonstrate compliance with the requirements of Condition 7.4.4(b), unless the Permittee elects to perform Reference Method 9 observations in accordance with Condition 7.4.7(a).
+These observations may be scheduled so that only a number of affected processes are reviewed during each inspection, provided, however, that all affected processes at of that are in routine service, with an initial inspection performed before any maintenance and repair activities are conducted during the period inspection performed after any such activitie completed. shall be observed at least once during each calendar year in which it is operating other than loadout operations which shall each be observed at least once during each calendar quarter in which it is operating.
+[Sections 39.5(7)(ab) and (d) of the Act] - c.
+If visible emissions are observed, the Permittee shall take corrective action within 2 hours to return the status of the process to no visible emission or shall conduct observations of opacity by Reference Method 9 within one week in accordance with Condition 7.4.7(a).
+If the Permittee performs Reference Method 9 observations under this Condition 7.4.8(b), such observations are not subject to the notice requirements of Condition 7.4.7(a) (iii) through (v).
+[Sections 39.5(7)(b) and (d) of the Act]

-The Permittee shall maintain records of the following for the affected processes, pursuant to Sections 39.5(7)(a) and (e) of the Act:
+The Permittee shall maintain records of the following items for the affected processes, pursuant to Sections 39.5(7)(a) and (e) of the Act: